preciofishbone/OmniaFx/docs/cli/README.md

 ---

 ## omnia certs adddigicert

-Add a new certificate for a tenant/ Cloud from DigiCert (used for Custom Domain functionality).
+Add a new certificate for a tenant(used for Custom Domain functionality) and Omnia Cloud from DigiCert.

 ##### Example<a id="example-certs-adddigicert"></a>
 ```